instantlinux/desviar/README.md

-You can set it up on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3).
+You can set it up on a DMZ network or in the cloud behind an iptables/nginx configuration to provide whatever ACL restrictions you want, and you can reference any source URI (not just those stored on S3 or an equivalent service).

-Secure content is cached in memory (sqlite3) by default; for troubleshooting, you can store content in a file.
+Secure content is encrypted and cached in memory (sqlite3) by default;
+for troubleshooting, you can store content in a file and/or turn off encryption.

 #### Installation ####